garystafford/nlp-client/README.md

 # Go Microservice: nlp-client

-Go-based microservice, part of a set of (3) microservices for the application used in the blog post, [Amazon Elastic Container Registry (ECR) Cross-Account Access](https://programmaticponderings.com/).
+Go-based microservice, part of a set of (3) microservices for the application used in the blog post, [Amazon ECR Cross-Account Access for Containerized Applications on ECS](https://wp.me/p1RD28-6vd).
 Please read the post for complete instructions on how to use the files in this repository.

 ## Run from IDE